bwalke8728/personal_portfolio/README.md

 ## 🎨 Customization Guide

 ### 1. Personal Information
-Edit `index.html` to update:
-- Your name (replace "Your Name" throughout)
+The portfolio has been customized for Brooke Walker with:
-- Professional title and tagline
+- Professional branding and messaging
-- About section content
-- Contact information
-- Experience details
+- Relationship-focused service offerings
+- Creative problem-solving emphasis
+- Collaborative leadership approach

 ### 2. Services
 Modify the services section in `index.html`: